Bozhidar15/Operating-Systems/README.md

 $(commnad) -> open invisible new shell(with copied all variables and thir values) make the calculation and return only result of it

 PROCESS SUBSTITUTION:
-">(command)" -> this is replaces with string, which is name of a virtual file representing pipe attached to stdin of command
+this is replaces with string, which is name of a virtual file representing pipe attached to stdin of command  -> >(command)
-"<(command)" -> this is replaces with string, which is name of a virtual file representing pipe attached to stdout of command
+this is replaces with string, which is name of a virtual file representing pipe attached to stdout of command  -> <(command)
 examples:
 comm -2 -3 <(cat /etc/passwd | cut -d : -f 1 | sort) <(who |cut -d ' ' -f 1 | sort)
 whoami | read name